B3CTOR/cryptocurrency-checker/README.md

 The information that is scraped is the actual value of the cryptocurrency and its variation.
 Then it shows a desktop notification with this information.
 Feel free to make any changes in the code and distribute it.

 Note: You should change the URL according to your country, in this case I used Investing ES (Spain).
-To change it, go to the main.py file in the 12 line:
+To change it go to the main.py file in the 12 line:
 ```
 crypto_url = 'https://es.investing.com/crypto/{}'.format(args.crypto.lower())
 ```